Ryan Jeffers Preview, Player Props: Twins vs. Rangers

-Ryan Jeffers, with a slugging percentage of .314 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Texas Rangers, with Max Scherzer on the hill, September 1 at 8:05 PM ET.
+The Minnesota Twins, including Ryan Jeffers (.308 on-base percentage in past 10 games, 65 points below season-long percentage), battle starting pitcher Jordan Montgomery and the Texas Rangers at Globe Life Field, Saturday at 7:15 PM ET.

-He is looking to get back on track after a four-strikeout showing in his most recent game against the Guardians.
+He had a one-hit performance in his most recent game (1-for-2) against the Rangers.

 Ryan Jeffers Game Info & Props vs. the Rangers